RameeshaKhattak/portfolio/README.md

 ### Blogs
 - **SEO-optimized technical blogs on agentic AI and SaaS** — published pieces covering agentic AI workflows, SDaaS, and AI-generated code quality, written for a Germany-based SaaS company with keyword research and SERP analysis.
 [View blogs](./blogs/)

+### Articles
+- **n8n workflow documentation article** - wrote about what to document in an automation workflow before handing it to another developer, published on Dev.to.
+[Read the article](https://dev.to/meesha_khattak/i-built-an-invoice-approval-workflow-in-n8n-heres-what-id-document-before-handing-it-to-another-374p)

 ### Copywriting
 - **Website copy for a Germany-based SDaaS company** — wrote and audited copy across all pillar pages (homepage, landing, subscription, blog, and about pages) with on-page SEO.
 As a sample, here is the homepage copy rebuilt as a working mockup (company name fictionalized): [View homepage mockup](https://rameeshakhattak.github.io/portfolio/Homepage_Mockup_Software_Company.html))